compoze-labs/integration-guide/operations.md

 3. Event API
 4. Database

 Each of these must have System level metrics configured, where as Web Portal, HTTP API, and Event API should also have Application level metrics configured.
+Metrics enable us to answer questions about our system such as:

+1. How many errors have I encountered in the past hour?
+2. How quickly am I responding to client requests?
+3. How quickly is the database responding to my requests?
+4. Are any of my servers running out of memory?
+5. Are my CPU loads aberrantly high?
+6. Is my application currently running?
+7. How many requests have I processed successfully in the last hour?

 Below is a detailed walkthrough of "sane" defaults for metrics.

-## HTTP API
+### HTTP API

 An http-based API can be neatly defined by the number of operations.
 An operation is defined as an HTTP Verb + a resource.
 For example, **POST /customer** & **GET /customers**.
 Each operation should have _some_ metrics defined at the Application & System level.
 In addition, there are system level metrics that should be present at the overall API level.